d-tarasov/android-intents/README.md

 - **Open Text** - opens a text file in appropriate app
 - **Pick File** - opens file manager to choose a file
 - **Pick Contact** - pick a contact from phone book
+- **Pick Contact With Phone** - pick a contact only from contacts with phone number
 - **Pick Image** - pick image from gallery
 - **Capture Photo** - call standard camera app for taking a shot
 - **Crop Image** - call gallery app to crop your image